 - This Item asks how your action plans are developed and deployed to your workforce, key suppliers, and partners.
-Accomplishment of action plans requires resources and performance measures, as well as the alignment of the plans of your work units, suppliers, and partners.
+Accomplishment of action plans requires resources and performance measures, as well as the alignment of the plans of your departments/work units, suppliers, and partners.
 Of central importance is how you achieve alignment and consistency-for example, via work systems, work processes, and key measurements.
-Also, alignment and consistency are intended to provide a basis for setting and communicating priorities for ongoing improvement activities-part of the daily work of all work units.
+Also, alignment and consistency are intended to provide a basis for setting and communicating priorities for ongoing improvement activities-part of the daily work of all departments/work units.
 In addition, performance measures are critical for tracking performance. - Many types of analyses can be performed to ensure financial resources are available to support accomplishment of your action plans, while meeting existing obligations.
 For current operations, these efforts might include the analysis of cash flows, net income statements, and current liabilities versus current assets.
 For investments to accomplish action plans, the efforts might include analysis of discounted cash flows, return on investment (ROI), or return on invested capital (ROIC).
 The specific types of analyses will vary from organization to organization.
 These analyses should help your organization assess the financial viability of your current operations and the potential viability of and risks associated with your action plan initiatives.

-- Action plans should include human resource or workforce plans that are aligned with and support your overall strategy. - Examples of possible human resource plan elements are - a redesign of your work organization and jobs to increase workforce empowerment and decision making; - initiatives to promote greater labor-management cooperation, such as union partnerships; - consideration of the impacts of outsourcing on your current workforce and initiatives; - initiatives to prepare for future workforce capability and capacity needs; - initiatives to foster knowledge sharing and organizational learning; - modification of your compensation and recognition systems to recognize team, organizational, stock market, customer, or other performance attributes; or - education and training initiatives, such as developmental programs for future leaders, partnerships with universities to help ensure the availability of an educated and skilled workforce, and the establishment of training programs on new technologies important to the future success of your workforce and your organization. - Projections and comparisons in this Item are intended to improve your organization's ability to understand and track dynamic, competitive performance factors.
-Projected performance might include changes resulting from new business ventures, entry into new markets, the introduction of new technologies, product innovations, or other strategic thrusts.
-Through this tracking process, your organization should be better prepared to take into account its rate of improvement and change relative to that of competitors or comparable organizations and relative to its own targets or stretch goals.
+- Action plans should include human resource or workforce plans that are aligned with and support your overall strategy. - Examples of possible human resource plan elements are - a redesign of your work organization and jobs to increase workforce empowerment and decision making; - initiatives to promote better collaboration and cooperation between health care providers and administrative staff members; - initiatives to promote greater labor-management cooperation, such as union partnerships; - initiatives to prepare for future workforce capability and capacity needs; - initiatives to foster knowledge sharing and organizational learning; - modification of your compensation and recognition systems to recognize team, organizational, patient and stakeholder, or other performance attributes; or - education and training initiatives, such as developmental programs for future leaders, partnerships with universities to help ensure the availability of an educated and skilled workforce, and the establishment of training programs on new technologies important to the future success of your workforce and your organization. - Projections and comparisons in this Item are intended to improve your organization's ability to understand and track dynamic, competitive performance factors.
+Projected performance might include changes resulting from new business ventures, entry into new markets, the introduction of new technologies, innovations, or other strategic thrusts.
+Through this tracking process, your organization should be better prepared to take into account its rate of improvement and change relative to that of competitors and other organizations providing similar health care services and relative to its own targets or stretch goals.
 Such tracking serves as a key diagnostic tool for management.